PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - To calculate system cost.

   * - hydropower
-    - Predifined hydropower output of all reservoirs.
+    - Predefined hydropower output of all reservoirs.
     - To model the simplified hydropower operation.

   * - inflow